cert-manager/csi-driver-spiffe/deploy/charts/csi-driver-spiffe/README.md

 #### **app.approver.signerName** ~ `string`
 > Default value:
 > ```yaml
-> clusterissuers.cert-manager.io/*
+> ""
 > ```

-The signer name that csi-driver-spiffe approver will be given permission to approve and deny.
+A signer name that the csi-driver-spiffe approver will be given permission to approve and deny.
 CertificateRequests referencing this signer name can be processed by the SPIFFE approver.
-See: https://cert-manager.io/docs/concepts/certificaterequest/#approval
+See: https://cert-manager.io/docs/concepts/certificaterequest/#approval.
+Defaults to empty which allows approval for all signers
 #### **app.approver.readinessProbe.port** ~ `number`
 > Default value:
 > ```yaml